kyma-project/lifecycle-manager/tests/e2e_test/README.md

 # E2e Tests

-This Subdirectory contains e2e tests used for E2E Verification.
+This subdirectory contains e2e tests used for the e2e verification of the watcher component.
 Those tests are written to run inside a pipeline.
-But they can also be run on a local machine, as described in the next section.
+But they can also be run on a local machine.
+See the [Run the e2e tests locally](#run-the-e2e-tests-locally) section for details.

-## Content
+## Contents

-- [Test  Suite](./e2e_suite_test.go): Sets up needed clients and configurations.
+- [Test suite](./e2e_suite_test.go) that sets up required clients and configurations.
-- [Watcher end-to-end tests](./e2e_watcher_test.go): Tests the end-to-end workflow of the watcher.
+- [Watcher end-to-end tests](./e2e_watcher_test.go) that includes tests and the end-to-end workflow of the watcher.
+- [Makefile](./Makefile) that includes targets to execute the watcher e2e test suite.

-## Run the Tests locally
+## Run the e2e tests locally

-1. Setup local environment using [this guide](../../docs/developer/local-test-setup.md).
-Only cluster creation and pre-requisites steps are needed, rest can be skipped.
+1. Set up your local environment using steps 1 to 3 from [this guide](../../docs/developer-tutorials/local-test-setup.md).
+Create a cluster, and install Istio CRDs and `cert-manager`.
+Skip all the remaining steps from the guide.
-2. Export K8s Configurations into environment variables
+2. Export the following  K8s configurations as environment variables:
     ```shell
     export KCP_KUBECONFIG=$(k3d kubeconfig write kcp-local)
     export SKR_KUBECONFIG=$(k3d kubeconfig write skr-local)
     ```
-3. Run `make`
+3. Run `make test-watcher-e2e`.